tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 ## Goals

 This document will introduce the Tari communication network and the communication protocol used to select, establish and maintain connections between peers on the network.
-[Consensus Node]s and [Consensus Client]s will be introduced and their required functionality will be proposed.
+[Communication Node]s and [Communication Client]s will be introduced and their required functionality will be proposed.

 ## Related RFCs